patrickswijgman/wizard.nvim/README.md

   -- Configure diagnostics.
   diagnostics = {
-    float = {
+    -- Options for the floating window when invoked with e.g. <C-w>d float = {
       border = "rounded",
     },
     virtual_text = {
+      -- Only show at the cursor.
       current_line = true,
       -- Extra: Diagnostic icons for virtual text. icons = {